Moving to Toronto: Where Should You Live?

 As the most populated city in Canada, Toronto is widely known across the nation for its multiculturalism, tech prospects, and Drake.
 Tourists and Canadians alike are drawn to the urban sprawl whether it’s for a Raptors game or the CN Tower.
 Thriving with arts and culture, the Six makes for an ideal location for those interested in moving to the big city.
 As MovingWaldo suggests, if you’re looking for plenty of transportation options, vibrant culture life and the best career opportunities, Toronto is for you.
 However, Toronto’s vast options can make moving to a new neighbourhood tricky.

 Here is a complete guide to finding your ideal Toronto neighbourhood.
+Be sure to check the cost of living in Toronto before your big move to this great city.

 Neighbourhoods for Young Professionals moving to Toronto